Mid-century glory days of drive-in movie theaters

 The late 1950s and the early 1960s, though, were the real drive-in glory days, when there were about 4,000 such venues spread across the country — about a quarter of the total number of movie theatres.
 No doubt much of the popularity was thanks to the teen set, who flocked to drive-ins on date night.

-While the article below speculated that only World War 3 would bring an end to Americans’ love of big-screen in-car entertainment, traditional indoor theaters accounted for the vast majority of all screens.
-In fact, as of 2022, there were just 321 drive-ins left.
+While the article below speculated that only World War 3 would bring an end to Americans’ love of big-screen in-car entertainment, traditional indoor theaters accounted for the vast majority of all screens in the US.
+In fact, as of 2022, there were apparently just 321 drive-ins left in the country.

 The trend in Drive-In Theaters: A look back from 1950